-□Approved by the Food a and Drug A Administration for the diagnosis or cor ndition fo or which ı it is being prescribed.
+□ Approved by the Food and Drug Administration for the diagnosis or c condition for which it is being prescribed.

 □ - or - Supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.

 The Drug List includes brand name drugs and generic drugs.